HubertWojcik10/mlops_project/reports/README.md

 > **You can take inspiration from [this figure](figures/overview.png).
 Additionally, in your own words, explain the**
 > **overall steps in figure.**
 >
-> Recommended answer length: 200-400 words
->
-> Example:
->
-> *The starting point of the diagram is our local setup, where we integrated ... and ... and ... into our code.*
-> *Whenever we commit code and push to GitHub, it auto triggers ... and ... .
-From there the diagram shows ...*
->
 > Answer:

 ![Architecture of our system](./figures/structure.png "Structure Overview")